High school graduates should submit one of these documents:

 Maryland Non-Public Schools

 AACC uses the Maryland State Department of Education (MSDE) official listing of nonpublic schools to determine high school graduation status.
+Schools listed on the MSDE Church-Exempt Schools registry are reviewed on an individual basis.
+Transcripts may be required from students if AACC has not yet reviewed the school.
 AACC makes every attempt to verify non-public high schools in other states, but may request further information from the student or high school to determine high school graduation status.

 Home School Programs